 Character Tiers: Hard mode and Hector Hard Mode bonuses (Characters that start as enemies in 6's hard mode and 7's Hector Hard Mode gain the same random stats boosts that enemies have) cause interesting and notable shifts in the tiers.

 What's more, if someone were to watch gameplay/read info on the story and the characters of the Akaneia games, moreso Mystery of the Emblem, then you will find that Sword of Seals has some pretty glaring similarities to it.
 Just compare the appearances and stories to Wyvern Riders Minerva and Miledy.
-The story of Blazing Sword, which revolves around a corrupt mercenary band and deals with just how delicate the situation between humans and dragons has gotten for both parties, is considered to be one of the series' best plots for a reason.
+The story of Blazing Sword, which revolves around corrupt duchies and mercenaries, and deals with just how delicate the situation between humans and dragons has gotten for both parties, is considered to be one of the series' best plots for a reason.
 That, and the fact that the final boss is just a regular dragon.
 Not some great evil, or some demonic king or deity, but a really powerful dragon.

 Crazy Awesome: Sain.
 Also Jaffar.
 The first time he is in a real battle, he is slaughtering enemies by the dozen.
 The only reason he doesn't kill more, faster, is because he lacks a ranged weapon, not that those archers stood a chance at hurting him in the first place.

 "A Knight's Oath" and "Into the Shadow of Triumph", along with "Softly with Grace" (Black Fang Boss Theme), "Blessing of the Eight Generals", and Nergal's battle theme ("Everything Into the Dark") are all great as well.
 Can't forget "Together we Ride" and "Come, Join us" as well.

 "Battle for Whose Sake" is an awesome Boss Battle Theme Music in a game where sounds quality was less than stellar.